MohamedBechirMejri/mbm-os/components/screens/desktop/components/apps/app-store/readme.md

 ## Structure

 ```
+apps/
+├── app-catalog.ts      # Unified app catalog with all apps and categories
+├── app-registry.ts     # Registers apps with the window manager
-app-store/
+└── app-store/
     ├── index.tsx       # Main app store component with all views
-├── data.ts         # All experiments and categories
-├── types.ts        # TypeScript type definitions
-└── catalog.ts      # Legacy file (can be removed)
+    └── readme.md       # This documentation
 ```

+## Key Files

+- **`../app-catalog.ts`**: The single source of truth for all apps.
+Contains:
+  - `CatalogApp` type: Unified type combining window manager and App Store metadata
+  - `catalogApps`: Array of all apps in the system
+  - `CATEGORIES`: All category definitions
+  - `preinstalledApps`: Apps that show in dock by default
+  - Helper functions: `getFeaturedApps()`, `getAppsByCategory()`, `toAppMeta()`